EricAmargantGutierrez/life_expectancy_analysis/README.md

 ## Key Insights
 - Region and Income Group were the strongest predictors of life expectancy.
 - Sub-Saharan Africa had a significant negative coefficient.
-- Undernourishment showed a strong negative correlation with life expectancy.
+- Undernourishment showed a negative correlation with life expectancy.

 ## Technologies Used
 - Python